tnichols217/notes/college/Writing Seminar.md

 - people claim they know how to multitask
 	- Leads to reduction in concentration of both tasks
+- Most people use their phones at social gatherings, yet most people also said phones hurt social gatherings
 -

 > [!para]